bpbrianpark/bpbrianpark/README.md

 Builder of systems, tools, and fun side projects.

-I also tinker with sports analytics, LEGO, and wildlife photography with my dad.
+I also tinker with sports analytics, build LEGO, and partake in some hobbyist wildlife photography.